syncfusion-content/angular-docs/angular/FileExplorer/Toolbar.md

 {% endhighlight %}

+### Enable / Disable the custom added tool in Toolbar Item

+If you want to enable / disable the custom added tool in toolbar, you need to pass the corresponding li elements of custom added tool in [enableToolbarItem](https://help.syncfusion.com/api/js/ejfileexplorer#methods:enabletoolbaritem) / [disableToolbarItem](https://help.syncfusion.com/api/js/ejfileexplorer#methods:disabletoolbaritem) method of FileExplorer.
+Since we have consider this custom tool as a object type.

+{% highlight javascript %}

+        var fileExpObj = $("#fileExplorer").data("ejFileExplorer");

+        //mytool is a cssClass of FileExplorer
+        // this disables the custom tool item

+        var li = $(".mytool").find(".Help").closest('li');
+        fileExpObj.disableToolbarItem(li);

+        // this enables the custom tool item fileExpObj.enableToolbarItem(li);

+{% endhighlight %}

 ## Customizing the Upload Functionality

 FileExplorer helps you to upload the file using Upload component.
 File upload can be done through the toolbar item or context menu item.
 The `uploadSettings` property is used to configure the upload functionalities.